AnzorGozalishvili/multiclass_classification_using_prodigy_tutorial/README.md

-# multiclass_classification_using_prodigy_tutorial
+# Toxic Comments Classification using Prodigy Labeling Tool
+Author: Anzor Gozalishvili
+Date: 14/12/2019
+Time: 6 hrs total.

+Description:
-In this tutorial I will show an example of multiclass text classification using prodigy and spacy.
+In this tutorial I will show an example of multi-class text classification using prodigy and spacy.
+It goes from basic data preprocessing to phrases collection, teaching terms using boostraping technique then label each class separately, train classifier and evaluate.
+Also conversion of spacy model into package to make it simple to load and use.

 # Preprocess Data
 See data preprocessing in ``notebooks/data_preparation.ipynb``